-Four sets of dual natures determine whether your Medicaid plan will cover wisdom teeth removal for adults in 2022.
+Four sets of dual natures determine whether your Medicaid plan will cover wisdom teeth removal for adults.

-First, Medicaid is primarily health insurance with uniform rules across the country and dental insurance with uneven benefits in each state.
+First, Medicaid is primarily health insurance with uniform rules nationwide and dental insurance with uneven benefits in each state.

 Second, oral and maxillofacial surgeons are medical doctors and dentists performing procedures billed to health and or dental insurance.